-Magic has two different definitions: magic as an illusion or slight of hand, and magic as paranormal or an agent of the supernatural.
+Magic has two different definitions: magic as an illusion or sleight of hand, and magic as paranormal phenomenon or an agent of the supernatural.
 The Magic Castle, located in Hollywood, California, prides itself on being the intersecting point of both these definitions.

 Open only to magician members and their invited guests, the Castle serves as the headquarters and clubhouse for the Academy of Magical Arts, devoted to the promotion and development of the art of magic.

 On most evenings, visitors can experience a night of dining, drinking, and pretty awesome card tricks – but first, they must get past the foyer, which has no visible doors.
 A secret password opens a hidden entry to the main building.

 Performances include highly produced shows where a very talented magician turns bunnies into doves and doves into mice.
 Lounge entertainment is provided by Irma, the “invisible ghost” playing any song requested of her on the Castle’s grand piano.

 The labyrinthine mansion was originally one of Hollywood’s great chateau-inspired manors, built in 1909.
 By the 1950s, the once-grand building had passed through many hands and fallen into disrepair.
 In 1955 magician William Larsen formed the Academy of Magical Arts, and in 1961 William’s son Bill purchased the building and began converting it into a magic-themed clubhouse, which opened two years later as the Magic Castle.